JetBrains/intellij-micropython/README.md

 ## Source Code

-The plugin is written in [Kotlin](https://kotlinlang.org/).
-It's a new JVM language by JetBrains, the makers of IntelliJ and PyCharm.
+The plugin is written in Python and [Kotlin](https://kotlinlang.org/).
+Kotlin a new JVM language by JetBrains, the makers of IntelliJ and PyCharm.
 Google recently selected Kotlin as an officially supported language for Android development.

 The steps for setting up the development environment: